DiogoDeAndrade/VisualPSO/README.md

 Parameter      | Description
 -------------- | -----------
--preset\<number>| Selects one of the builtin presets.
-Number must be an integer in the range [0, 13] -experiment\<number>| Selects one of the builtin experiments, as represented in this article.
+-preset\<number> | Selects one of the builtin presets.
+Number must be an integer in the range [0, 13]
+<nobr>-experiment\<number></nobr> | Selects one of the builtin experiments, as represented in this article.
 Number must be na integer in the range [1,10].
 -random | Generates a random visualization.
 Same as not passing any parameter.

 ### Function selection options

 Parameter      | Description
 -------------- | -----------
 -landscape | Generates a Perlin based landscape function.
 The Perlin noise PCG options can be used to further customize the function
--imagesaturation| Uses an image's HSV Saturation as a function.
+<nobr>-imagesaturation</nobr> | Uses an image's HSV Saturation as a function.
 The image options can be used to further customize the function
 -imagevalue | Uses an image's HSV Value (brightness) as a function.
 The image options can be used to further customize the function
 -ralphmean | Uses Ralph's bell curve mean as function.
 The image options can be used to further customize the function -ralphvar | Uses Ralph's bell curve variance as function.
 The image options can be used to further customize the